nbfigueroa/SPCM-CRP/README.md

 ```

 ### Comparisons

-In ```demo_comparisons.m`` I provide extensive comparisons between the SPCM similarity function and 4 standard Covariance Matrix Similarity functions used in literature [1].
+In ```demo_comparisons.m`` I provide extensive comparisons between the SPCM similarity function and 4 other standard Covariance Matrix Similarity functions used in literature for various datasets [1].

 - pics here